SoftwareAG/webmethods-api-gateway-ansible/README.md

 echo "localhost ansible_connection=local" >> /etc/ansible/hosts
 ```

-## Pre-requisite: Install SoftwareAG ansible roles
+## Pre-requisite: Download the ansible roles

 This project uses the core ansible roles defined in [sagdevops-ansible-roles](https://github.com/SoftwareAG/sagdevops-ansible-roles)

-You need to download the "sagdevops-ansible-roles" on the ansible server so it can be referenced by the playbook projects.
+You need to download and extract the "sagdevops-ansible-roles" on the ansible server so it can be referenced by this playbook projects.

+Make sure to update the value "roles_path" in "ansible.cfg" to include the path to the newly downloaded/extracted roles (see [./configurations/ansible.cfg](./configurations/ansible.cfg) for working example)

 It is preferred to download a specific release for the "sagdevops-ansible-roles" to avoid incompatibilities.

 Current supported /recommended version is [dev-0.2.3](https://github.com/SoftwareAG/sagdevops-ansible-roles/archive/refs/tags/dev-0.2.3.tar.gz)

 ## Pre-requisite: AWS S3 connectivity (optional)